noetix/Simple-ORM/README.md

     if ($conn->connect_error)
       die(sprintf('Unable to connect to the database. %s', $conn->connect_error));

-    // Tell SimpleOrm to use the connection you just created.
+    // Tell Simple ORM to use the connection you just created.
     SimpleOrm::useConnection($conn, 'database');